MariaTsantaki/FASMA-synthesis/README.md

 ## FASMA with scripts

 For large lists of stars, it is preferable to use FASMA inside scripts.
 The configuration options are inserted from a dictionary.
-The main function to use is `FASMA()`.
+The main functions to use is `FASMA()` and the `result()` to obtain the output.

 ```python
 FASMA(cfgfile='config.yml', overwrite=None, **kwargs)